Azure/TypeEdge/README.md

 This module has a strongly typed output called ***Output*** and the messages type is ***SensorModuleOutput***.
 Similarly, it has a module twin called ***Twin*** with type ***SensorModuleTwin***
 > Note: **TypeEdge** allows you to define multiple twin properties to enable partial twin updates

-Finally, this module has a method that can be invoked directly with the bellow method signature:
+Finally, this module has a method that can be invoked directly with the below method signature:

 ```cs
 bool ResetModule(int sensorThreshold);